The Effect of Foreground Galaxies on the Estimation of the Hubble Constant from Type Ia Supernovae: The synthetic dataset

 \subsection{Incorrect host assignments}

 The fact that certain SNe lie behind a foreground galaxy does not necessarily imply that they are all missing from our observations.
 At their peak, SNe Ia can reach luminosities comparable to those of an entire galaxy.
-We may therefore consider the scenario in which the SNe from the simulated catalogue that are obstructed by a foreground galaxy all remain visible.
+This motivates the consideration of an alternative scenario in which these SNe remain visible despite the presence of a foreground galaxy along the line of sight.
+Unlike the total blocking scenario described in the previous section, here we considered the case when the foreground galaxies do not fully absorb the SNe light, allowing them to remain detectable.
 This scenario has implications for the way in which we assign redshifts to the SNe.
+The two blocking scenarios outlined here and in Section \ref{sec:blocking_statistics} are therefore based on fundamentally different assumptions and must be considered separately.

-The preferred method is to determine SN redshifts indirectly using the spectroscopic redshift of their host galaxies, which have sharper spectral lines allowing for a higher accuracy.
-Correctly associating each SN to its corresponding host galaxy is therefore crucial \cite{Carr2022}.
-The algorithm used to perform this matching for the SNe Ia catalogue used for the latest measurement of $H_0$ by the SH0ES team is described in \cite{Gupta2016}.
-When no spectroscopic information is available for a SN, this matching algorithm consists in computing the ratio $d_{DLR}$ for each galaxy in a radius of $30''$ around the SN.
-For a supernova-galaxy pair, the quantity $d_{DLR}$ is defined as
+The preferred method is to determine SN redshifts indirectly using the spectroscopic redshift of their host galaxies, which have sharper spectral lines that allow for a higher accuracy.
+Correctly associating each SN with its corresponding host galaxy is therefore crucial \citep{Carr2022}.
+The algorithm we used to perform this matching for the SNe Ia catalogue used for the latest measurement of $H_0$ by the \textit{SH0ES} team was described by \citet{Gupta2016}.
+When no spectroscopic information is available for a SN, this matching algorithm consists of computing the ratio $d_{\mathrm{DLR}}$ for each galaxy in a radius of $30''$ around the SN.
+For a supernova-galaxy pair, the quantity $d_{\mathrm{DLR}}$ is defined as

-where $\theta$ corresponds to the angular separation between the SN and the center of the galaxy, and the directional light radius $\alpha_{\text{DLR}}$ represents the elliptical radius of the galaxy in the SN's direction.
-The galaxy for which $d_{\text{DLR}}$ is minimal is then identified as the host galaxy.
-This method is prone to errors for obstructed SNe which have small angular separations from their obstructing galaxies.
-There is a risk of incorrectly associating these SNe with their obstructing galaxy rather than their true host galaxy and thus assigning them the wrong redshift.
+where $\theta$ corresponds to the angular separation between the SN and the centre of the galaxy, and the directional light radius $\alpha_{\text{DLR}}$ represents the elliptical radius of the galaxy in the SN direction.
+The galaxy for which $d_{\text{DLR}}$ is lowest is then identified as the host galaxy.
+This method is prone to errors for obstructed SNe, which have small angular separations from their obstructing galaxies.
+There is a risk of incorrectly associating these SNe with their obstructing galaxy rather than their true host galaxy, and thus, assigning them an incorrect redshift.